ktravers/ktravers.github.io/_posts/2020-02-06-designing-data-intensive-applications.md

   - Used to lock the entire database.
 Now locks just the document
 - CSS as a query language
 - Data logging
-- What would building an event sourcing layer on top of Atonomic be like?
+- What would building an event sourcing layer on top of Datomic be like?
 - We're kind of unique because we built our service on top of Git, essentially, so not really abstracting anything in our data layer
 - Have we ever wanted to use Elasticsearch for denormalized background search?
   - Related to stream processing, secondary indexes